kkaur89/sei54-project-one/README.md

 ## Future Improvements

-- Fix the bugs
+- Fix the bugs.
-- Responsive Design
+- Responsive Design.
-- Store the players score to implement Highest Score feature using local storage
+- Store the players score to implement Highest Score feature using local storage.
-- Tidy the CSS and ensure the Winner and End Game elements were are coherent in design and also add more design to the page
+- Ensure the Winner and End Game elements were are coherent in styling with the rest of the game.
+- Add sounds.

 ## Key Learnings
-- This project has helped me to solidify my understanding of Javascript fundamentals
+- This project has helped me to solidify my understanding of Javascript fundamentals.
-- Knowing when to leave a problem and move to another section of the project
+- Knowing when to leave a problem and move to another section of the project.
-- Comment your code as much as possible, this is something I need to do more of
+- Comment your code as much as possible, this is something I need to do more of.
-- Console.log everything, this is the key to breaking down the problem
+- Console.log everything, this is the key to breaking down the problem.